Days

 - Phala Kimbrough Mire, President & CEO, WBEC Metro NY and Greater DMV

-- LaFonda Willis, Associate – Banking and Financial Services, Davis Wright Tremaine LLP
+- LaFonda Willis, Securities Lawyer, Davis Wright Tremaine LLP

 - The Role of Accelerators: Catalyzing Business Growth